|

 The DataReader provides a message that does just this.
 It's called

 GetSchemaTable.
-GetSchemaTable returns a DataTable that
+GetSchemaTable returns a DataTable that describes

-the current view or command text.
+or command text.

 DataTable schema =